chicagolandmesh/chicagolandmesh.org/README.md

 We encourage users to submit their Meshtastic build guides as Markdown files.
 These guides should include detailed steps, configurations, and any necessary resources.
 To submit your build guide:

-- Create a new Markdown file in the `/guides/builds` directory.
+- Create a new Markdown file in the `docs/guides/builds` directory.
 - Format your guide using Markdown syntax.
-- Include images or diagrams as needed in the same directory.
+- Include images or diagrams as needed into the `docs/assets/images` directory.
 - Ensure your guide is clear, concise, and informative.
 - Submit a pull request to have your guide featured on our website.